mturley/PhraseCards/docs/dspec/dspec.md

 ## Project Idea

-This project is a full scale web service which centers around playing games of multiplayer madlibs.
-The game itself borrows from the idea of apples-to-apples where every turn a player is picked to choose submissions made by other players to fill in the blanks of premade Madlibs stories.
-The application presents a user friendly gui, a playing area, and an in-game chatroom.
+This project is a web application that provides a game of multipler Madlibs.
+The game is centered around filling in an incomplete story.
+The players submit words to the "card czar" who chooses which word given is used to fill in the story.
+The card czar is a role which changes every turn, so every player gets a chance to create the story, using their favorite submitted word given by the others.

 ## Views Walkthrough Demo